| Discourses | Biography | Portfolio |

 You’ll never walk alone

-A student of Thich Nhat Hahn tells us Imagine for a moment that everything you see, hear, smell, touch, and taste is your very best friend.
+A student of Thich Nhat Hahn writes, Imagine for a moment that everything you see, hear, smell, touch, and taste is your very best friend.
 The spoon in your hand and the distant sound of traffic; the raindrops running down your back and the smell of dirty laundry; the blue sky and the flavor of cumin—these are not mere passing encounters with two-dimensional items.
 Instead, imagine for a moment that everything you are experiencing is your very, very best friend saying hello.

 If we focus on the elements we are born with, we find that the root of healing is not radical at all.
 Do not allow the wisdom and power of your birth to fade away.
 It is yours to reclaim.
 It is yours to re-imagine.
 It is yours to empower your spirit with and return to your uncorrupted state.
-Radical Healing sits quietly on your lap, like a faithful child–go ahead and discover the medicine already within.
+Radical Healing sits quietly on your lap, like a faithful child – go ahead and discover the medicine already within.

 – What if…